in-c0/COMP9417-Machine-Learning-and-Data-Mining/README.md

 In the process of learning, it is crucial to adjust the model to minimize the error on the training data.

+The first section will introduce you to machine learning approaches to the problem of numerical prediction.
+Following it you should be able to reproduce theoretical results, outline algorithmic techniques and describe practical applications for the topics:
+• the supervised learning task of numeric prediction
+• how linear regression solves the problem of numeric prediction
+• fitting linear regression by least squares error criterion

 ## General Structure of Machine Learning Problems

 Every supervised learning problem in machine learning can typically be broken down into three main steps: